Thomas Tibbles

-Thomas Henry Tibbles (May 22, 1840 – May 14, 1928) was an abolitionist, author, journalist, Indians’ rights activist, and politician who was born in Ohio and lived in various other places in the United States, especially Nebraska.
-Tibbles played an important role in the trial of Standing Bear, a legal battle which led to the liberation of the Ponca tribe from the Indian territory in Oklahoma in the year 1879.
+Thomas Henry Tibbles (May 22, 1840 – May 14, 1928) was an American abolitionist, writer, journalist, Native American rights activist, and politician who was born in Ohio and lived in various other places in the United States, especially Nebraska.
+Tibbles played an important role in the trial of Standing Bear, a legal battle which led to the liberation of the Ponca tribe from the Indian Territory in Oklahoma in the year 1879.
 This landmark case led to important improvements in the civil rights of Native Americans throughout the country and opened the door to further advancement.

 Early life

-Tibbles was born on May 22, 1840, near Athens, Ohio to William and Martha Tibbles.
+Tibbles was born on May 22, 1840, near Athens, Ohio to William and Martha (Cooley) Tibbles.
 After moving to Winterset, Iowa, in 1854 to study law, Tibbles joined a guerilla abolitionist militia group led by James H. Lane, the Free-State Militia in 1856 at the age of 16.
-Later, he became a member of the company of John Brown and was in all the prominent battles during the two-year "Bleeding Kansas" conflict, a slavery-related border conflict on the side of the abolitionists.
+Later, he became a member of the company of John Brown and was in all the prominent battles during the two-year "Bleeding Kansas" conflict, a slavery-related border conflict, on the side of the abolitionists.
 Taken prisoner by pro-slavery forces, he was sentenced to be hanged but escaped, though he lost part of his ear to a musket ball.
 After the end of the Kansas hostilities, he spent some time with the Omaha, even accompanying them in a conflict with the Sioux.

-After his time as a soldier, he studied at Mt.
-Union College in Alliance, Ohio from 1858 until the beginning of the U.S. Civil War is 1861.
+After his time as a soldier, he studied at Mount Union College in Alliance, Ohio from 1858 until the beginning of the U.S. Civil War is 1861.
 On 1 October this same year, Tibbles married his first wife, Amelia Owen, Freedom, Pennsylvania, with whom he had his first two children, Eda Tibbles in 1868 and May Tibbles in 1870.
 During this time, he joined the Union forces as a scout in the states of Kansas and Missouri, and was assigned to break up gangs of horse thieves.
 One such gang, led by Charles Quantrell, captured and tortured him, though he was rescued again by his comrades.
 By the end of the war, Tibbles would rise to the rank of Major.
 For parts of the war, he worked as a wartime correspondent for national newspapers.
-Other than the brief time he spent as a circuit preacher (1871-1874), this would be the beginning of Tibbles’s long career in the newspaper industry.
+Other than the brief time he spent as a circuit preacher (1871–1874), this would be the beginning of Tibbles' long career in the newspaper industry.

-Of himself, Tibbles wrote that he was “Raised on the frontier and preferred not to be educated,” and, “He carried perhaps the marks of more gunshot and other wounds… than any other one man in a thousand miles...
+Of himself, Tibbles wrote that he was "Raised on the frontier and preferred not to be educated," and, "He carried perhaps the marks of more gunshot and other wounds… than any other one man in a thousand miles...
 He was one of the best shots with a revolver in the west."